xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Stale Test Case</summary>**
-If the last time a test case is run is more than 2 months ago, it is considered Stale Test Case.
+A test case that has not been run for at least 2 months.

 In real-time, the 2 month-point is calculated everytime you click to view the report.
 </details>